Employment-Based Immigration Lawyer in San Francisco

 Once you obtain your green card, you will need to replace it every ten years.
 After five years of living in the United States as a permanent resident, you may qualify for citizenship through naturalization.

-What Our Attorney Can Do for You
+What Our Employment-Based Immigration Lawyer in San Francisco Can Do for You

 Each of the above categories has extensive requirements, and the employment-based immigration process can involve many unexpected challenges.
-At Harrison Law Office, P.C., our attorney has years of experience helping clients from all around the world obtain green cards through employment or investment, and he wants to do the same for you.
+At Harrison Law Office, our attorney has years of experience helping clients from all around the world obtain green cards through employment or investment, and he wants to do the same for you.